NeutronStarDAO/ConstellationBook-English/src/2.CoreProtocol/IntroductiontoConsensusLayer.md

 1. The block should contain the hash of the block already notarized in the previous round.
 2. The payload of the block must meet certain conditions (specific regulations on the payload content, these conditions are independent of the consensus protocol).
-3. The ranking of the replica responsible for producing this block must correspond to the ranking in the random beacon (for example, if the replica ranked second claims to be ranked first, then this block will not be notarized).
+3. The ranking of the replica responsible for producing this block must correspond to the ranking in the random beacon (for example, if the replica ranked 2nd claims to be ranked first, then this block will not be notarized).

 <br>